Skip to content

 The Braze .unitypackage bundles native bindings for the Android and iOS platforms, along with a C# interface.

-There are several Braze Unity packages available for download on the Braze Unity releases page:
+The Braze Unity package is available for download on the Braze Unity releases page with two integration options:

-• This package bundles the Braze Android and iOS SDKs and the SDWebImage dependency for the iOS SDK, which is required for the proper functionality of Braze’s In-App Messaging, and Content Cards features on iOS.
+• This integration option bundles the Braze Android and iOS SDKs and the SDWebImage dependency for the iOS SDK, which is required for the proper functionality of Braze in-app messaging, and Content Cards features on iOS.
 The SDWebImage framework is used for downloading and displaying images, including GIFs.
 If you intend on utilizing full Braze functionality, download and import this package.

 iOS: To see if you require the SDWebImage dependency for your iOS project, visit the iOS in-app message documentation.